 Gas Mask Mooks: All of the Lasrian soldiers wear gas masks, save the ones who wear space suits.

-Hyperspace Arsenal: Averted, you can see exactly what weapons Hayden is carrying, aside from grenades.
-Additionally, you can carry at maximum three guns, and you have to drop the third to switch back to any of the other two.
+Hyperspace Arsenal: Averted; you can see exactly what weapons Hayden is carrying, aside from grenades.
+Additionally, you can carry at maximum three guns, but can only stow two; you have to drop the third to switch back from it.

 Interface Screw: Enferon turns the screen various vile colours.
 Also, while smoke from the Jackal is supposed to show you when it's damaged, the Jackal always gives off a ton of smoke, even at 100% health.